UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 Feel free to augment the dataset with your own data to improve the model's generalizability.

-### Data collection advices
+### Custom data collection advice

 <div style="display: flex; justify-content: center; align-items: center; height: 100vh;">
   <img src="docs/data_capture.png" alt="Data Capture" width="300"/>
   <img src="docs/hive.png" alt="Data Capture" width="300"/>
 </div>

-As an example, for *Apis mellifera* videos, we recommend to capture videos with the camera pointing directly and straight at the hive frame and with the hive frame being fully inside the video frame
+As an example, for *Apis mellifera* videos, we recommend to capture videos with the camera pointing directly and straight at the hive frame and with the hive frame being fully inside the video frame.
+An ibservation hive is the optimal setup.

 For technical details, please refer to the inference part.